nico-nacq/ludihealth-pe/README.md

 ## License

-This source code is licensed under the GPLv3 - see the [LICENSE](LICENSE) file for details.
+ - This source code is licensed under the GPLv3 - see the [LICENSE](LICENSE) file for details.
+ -
+In `assets/drawings`

-Artwork: CC-BY @Nicolas NACQ
+ - Artwork: CC-BY @Nicolas NACQ

+In `assets/Guillaume_Cottez_Original_Soundtrack`

-Music: CC-BY @Guillaume COTTEZ
+ - Music: CC-BY @Guillaume COTTEZ

+In `assets/`

+ - CC-0 Audio assets from https://freesound.org/
+ - Free usage images from [Pixabay](https://pixabay.com/)

+In `index.html`

+ - class `.bi`, icons from https://icons.getbootstrap.com/

 ## Contributors